1.00.090 USE OF FORCE REPORTING/NOTIFICATION (CALEA 1.3.6, .7)

 The completed report will be forwarded to the officer's supervisor for review and approval.
 If there are no supervisory concerns with the use of force, no further action is required.
 If the use of force is of supervisory concern, the supervisor will discuss the concern with his/her commander.
 The commander will decide the appropriate action.

-All reports containing use of force information will be forwarded to the Chief of Police via the chain-of command and to the Personnel Services Unit following review, with the following two exceptions.
-Use of force reports for Bellevue Officers in the Eastside
+All reports containing use of force information will be forwarded to the Chief of Police via the chain-of command and to the Personnel Services Unit following review, with the following exception.
+Use of force reports related to the use of a K9 will be reviewed by the Commander of the K9 unit and kept on file with the K9 Lieutenant.

-The Personnel Services Unit is responsible for use of force data collection, review of tactics and equipment for each use of force report other than K-9 and ENTF.
+The Personnel Services Unit is responsible for use of force data collection, review of tactics, annual Use of Force Analysis and equipment for each use of force report other than K-9.

 Report copies will not be retained any longer than reasonably necessary to complete the Personnel Services and chain-of-command review.